P4nd4233/personal--blogg/lxd-wordpress.md

 ```
 and last run `a2enmod remoteip; systemctl restart apache2`

-we can check out the logs and see that both apache and nginx are logging information correctly
+We can check out the logs and see that both apache and nginx are logging information correctly

 ```
 $ lxc exec nginx -- tail -f /var/log/nginx/access.log /var/log/nginx/error.log